-The unemployment rate is critical in assessing the economic health of the U.S., and it’s a factor in the Federal Reserve’s assessment of the nation’s financial health and the potential for a future recession.
+The unemployment rate is critical in assessing the economic health of the U.S., and it’s a factor in the Federal Reserve’s assessment of the nation’s labor market and the potential for a future recession.
 A rising unemployment rate could result in economic policy adjustments – like changes in interest rates that impact stocks, both domestically and globally.

-Higher-than-expected unemployment could push investors away from stocks and toward assets that they consider more safe, such as gold, potentially triggering a stock market correction.
+Higher-than-expected unemployment could push investors away from stocks and toward assets that they consider more safe, such as Treasuries, potentially triggering a decline in the stock market.

-The nonfarm payroll report also examines employment activity in specific business sectors, like manufacturing or the healthcare industry.
+The nonfarm payroll report also examines employment activity in specific business sectors like construction, manufacturing, or healthcare.
 Any significant rise or fall in sector employment can impact financial market investment decisions on a sector-by-sector basis.

-Investors may look at average hourly pay as a good barometer of overall US economic health.
-Rising wages point to stronger consumer confidence, and to a stronger economy overall.
+Investors may consider average hourly pay a barometer of overall U.S. economic health.
+Rising wages may indicate stronger consumer confidence and a more robust economy.
 That scenario could lead to a rising stock market.
 However, increased average hourly wages may also signify future inflation, which could cause investors to sell stocks as they anticipate interest rate hikes by the Federal Reserve.

-A weaker hourly wage figure may be taken as a negative sign by investors, leading them to reduce their stock market positions and seek shelter in the bond market, or buy gold as a hedge against a declining US economy.
+Investors may take a weaker hourly wage figure as a negative sign, reducing their stock market positions and seeking shelter in the bond market or buying gold as a hedge against a declining U.S. economy.

-Nonfarm payroll figures, like any specific economic benchmarks, are dynamic in nature and change all the time.
-Thus, investors watch any revisions to previous nonfarm payroll assessments to potentially re-evaluate their own portfolios based on changing employment numbers.
+Nonfarm payroll figures, like most economic data, are dynamic in nature and change all the time.
+Thus, investors watch any revisions to previous nonfarm payroll reports to reevaluate their own portfolios based on changing employment numbers.

 How to Trade the Nonfarm Payroll Report

-While long-term investors typically do not need to pay attention to any single jobs report, those who take a more active, trading approach may want to adjust their strategy based on new data about the economy.
-If you fall into the latter camp, you’ll typically want to make sure that the report is a factor that you consider, though not the only one.
+While long-term investors typically do not need to pay attention to any single jobs report, those who take a more active investing approach may want to adjust their strategy based on new data about the economy.
+If you fall into the latter camp, you’ll typically want to make sure that the report is a factor you consider, though not the only one.

-You’ll want to look at other economic statistics as well as the technical and fundamental profiles of individual securities that you’re planning to buy or sell.
+You’ll want to look at other economic statistics and the technical and fundamental profiles of individual securities you’re planning to buy or sell.
 Then, you’ll want to devise a strategy that you’ll execute based on your research, your expectations about the jobs report, and whether you believe it indicates a bull or a bear market ahead.

-For example, if you expect the nonfarm payroll report to be a positive one, with robust jobs growth, you might consider adding stocks to your portfolio, as they tend to appreciate faster than other investment classes after good economic news.
-If you believe the nonfarm payroll report will be negative, you may consider more conservative investments like bonds or bond funds, which tend to perform better when the economy is slowing down.
+For example, suppose you expect the nonfarm payroll report to be positive, with robust job growth.
+In that case, you might consider adding stocks to your portfolio, as share prices tend to rise more than other investment classes after good economic news.
+If you believe the nonfarm payroll report will be negative, you may consider more conservative investments like bonds or bond funds, which tend to perform better when the economy slows down.

-Or, you might opt to take a more long-term approach, taking the opportunity to potentially get stocks at a discount and invest while the market is down.
+Or, you might take a more long-term approach, taking the opportunity to buy stocks at a discount and invest while the market is down.

-Markets do move after nonfarm payroll reports, but long-term investors don’t have to make changes to their portfolio after every new government data dump.
+Markets move after nonfarm payroll reports, but long-term investors don’t have to change their portfolio after every new government data release.
 That said, active investors may use the jobs report as one factor in creating their investment strategy.

 Whatever your strategy, a great way to build and maintain your financial portfolio is with a SoFi Invest® online brokerage account.
-The SoFi app allows you to trade stocks, exchange-traded funds, and other investments such as IPOs and crypto currency.
+The SoFi app allows you to trade stocks, exchange-traded funds (ETFs), and IPOs.
 You can get started with an initial investment of as little as $5.